 - Students who drop below 12 hours without the prior approval of the college may lose the privilege of further enrollment.

 - International students are required to consult International Student and Scholar Services before initiating any change in their course schedule.

 - Students on probation are required to meet academic performance standards gauged on a 12-credit-hour load.

 LAS approves course loads of less than 12 hours in special circumstances, such as seniors in their final semester who need fewer than 12 hours to graduate and students with a documented illness who are unable to carry a full load (medical documentation is required).
 Students may request an underload for other reasons, but the college generally does not approve more than one such request.
 Permission for an underload is obtained at LAS Student Academic Affairs.

-Course Underload Request Form: This form is only for students who are planning to graduate in the current term.
-If you are seeking an underload for any other reason you must visit LAS Student Academic Affairs at 2002 Lincoln Hall.
+Course Underload Request Form for Graduating Seniors: This form is only for students who are planning to graduate in the current term.

 Students may carry as many as 18 hours without special permission.
 Approval for programs of more than 18 hours (overload) must be obtained from the college.
 Overload permissions are generally granted in the registration system the day before classes begin (for example, spring semester overloads are available the day before spring classes start).